-of spare nodes.
-While the gain is always positive, it also indicates that allocating more spare nodes does not always increase the overall resource utilization, as SU Reduction decreases beyond a certain point.
-According to the figure, when the number of computation nodes is set to 64 and 128, the optimal allocation is 2 and 4 respectively.
-The figure also shows that in general, by allocating less than 5% of nodes for accommodating preventive actions (e.g. 1-3 when $N_W$ is 64 and 1-6 when $N_W$ is 128), the adaptive fault management approach outperforms periodic checkpointing by 14%-24% in terms of both Time\Reduction and SU\Reduction.
-The optimal allocation of spare nodes depends on many factors, including failure behaviors (e.g. how often are simultaneous failures) and application size (e.g. how many nodes are requested for computation).
-A theoretic proof of the optimal allocation of spare nodes is the subject of our on-going research.
+Fig. 5b presents SU_Reduction with varying numbers of spare nodes.
+While the gain is always positive, it also indicates that allocating more spare nodes does not always increase the overall resource utilization, as SU_Reduction decreases beyond a certain point.
+According to the figure, when the number of computation nodes is set to 64 and 128, the optimal allocation is 2 and 4, respectively.
+The figure also shows that in general, by allocating less than 5 percent of nodes for accommodating preventive actions (e.g., one to three when N_W is 64, and one to six when N_W is 128), the adaptive fault management approach outperforms periodic checkpointing by 14 percent-24 percent in terms of both Time_Reduction and SU_Reduction.
+The optimal allocation of spare nodes depends on many factors, including failure behaviors (e.g., how often are simultaneous failures) and application size (e.g., how many nodes are requested for computation).
+A theoretic proof of the optimal allocation of spare nodes is the subject of our ongoing research.